 I would also point out that 10 Mbps is a higher speed than virtually every USO across Europe.
 Sweden may be higher.
 However, we fully recognise the USO will need to be revised over time as consumer needs evolve, so that it continues to meet people’s needs in the years to come.
 The Government will be closely monitoring this.

 Ten Mbps will make a considerable difference.
-The noble Lord, Lord Foster, gave a list of things that he is currently unable to do, including combating loneliness—and the noble Lord, Lord Cathcart, mentioned downloading documents.
+The noble Lord, Lord Foster, gave a list of things that he is currently unable to do, including combating loneliness—and my noble friend, Lord Cathcart mentioned downloading documents.
 Setting it at 10 Mbps will allow all those things that he mentioned to take place.

 As has been mentioned, that is why the Digital Economy Act 2017 provides for the Government to direct Ofcom to undertake a review at any time, and it includes a specific requirement for a review to be undertaken when 75% of premises subscribe to broadband services of 30 Mbps or higher.
 By the way, despite what the noble Lord, Lord Foster, said, there is virtually no difference between the two definitions of “superfast” that Ofcom, Europe and the Government have been using.
 At the moment, it is 95% for the Government and 94.9% for 30 Mbps, so it really is not a significant difference.